-7.3 Thermocouple
+8.3 Thermocouple

 The Thermocouple is a component that extends over the burner assembly so its tip is in the path of the flame.
-During normal gas operation, the thermocouple should produce 25 to 35 millivolts when connected to the lower circuit board.

-Any reading below 20 millivolts could cause erratic gas operation.
+During normal gas operation, the thermocouple should produce 25 to 35 millivolts DC when connected to the lower circuit board.
+Any reading below 20 millivolts DC could cause erratic gas operation.
 NOTE: A reading of 20 or less could be caused by low gas pressure, carbon build up or improper thermocouple location.
 The thermocouple should be centered over the burner and extend over 3 slots.
-The control board reads negative millivolts from the thermocouple and the positive lead goes to the ground terminal on the control board.
-The lower control has a built-in delay when the unit is first turned on.
+The control board reads negative millivolts DC from the thermocouple and the positive lead goes to the ground terminal on the control board.
+The lower control has built-in delay when the unit is first turned on.
 If the lower control reads millivolts in excess of 6 MVDC the control will go into a 30 second gas delay before attempting to light on gas.
 To test the thermocouple set the meter to DC millivolts.
 Put the black lead from the meter to terminal J4 and the red lead from the meter to J10 or ground (other lead from thermocouple).
-Start the unit on gas and measure the DV millivolts produced by the thermocouple.
-The thermocouple should produce 22 to 36 millivolts within 45 seconds.
+Start the unit on gas and measure the DC millivolts produced by the thermocouple.
+The thermocouple should produce 22 to 36 millivolts DC within 45 seconds.
 If the millivolts are 20 or below erratic operation will occur.
 Anything below 10 to 13 the control board will not keep the gas valve energized and turn on the check light after the third trial-for-ignition.
 Approx 6 to 7 minutes.

-7.4 Burner
+8.4 Burner

 The slots in the burner should be directly below the flue tube.
 The burner should be cleaned periodically, at least once a year.
 Soak the burner in an alcohol based solvent and allow to air dry.
-If the burner does not have a good ground it can cause erratic gas operation.
-The electrode sparks to the burner tube and a erratic ground will cause erratic gas operation.
+If the burner does not have a good ground it can/will cause erratic gas operation.
+The electrode should spark to the burner not the flue tube or thermocouple.

-7.5 Flue Baffle
+8.5 Flue Baffle

 The flue baffle (spiral baffle) is a twisted piece of metal that hangs in the flue tube to slow the heat from the flame to the proper location on the cooling unit.
 If the flue baffle is too high or low the heat will not be transferred to the cooling unit properly.
+Low cooling on gas operation.